omssma/12-employee-tracker/README.md

   node server.js

-  **Answer the prompts that appear in the command line.
-You will be asked to add a manager, engineer, and/or intern.
-From there, you may enter each employee's email, Id, and role within the team.
-After completing these steps, this message will appear in the terminal: "A file containing your roster has been generated!"
-If there is an error in generating this file, an error message will appear in the terminal.**
+  Answer the prompts that appear in the command line.
+You will be asked to add a department, employee, and their roles.
+From there, you may enter each employee's information.
+If there is an error in showing this file, an error message will appear in the terminal.

   ### Credits
-  Studied GitHub forums, Firefox Developer Tools, Stackoverflow and freecodecamp.
+  Studied GitHub forums, Firefox Developer Tools, Stackoverflow, and freecodecamp.

   ### License:
   This project is licensed under the MIT license.
   [![License badge](https://img.shields.io/badge/license-MIT-<COLOR>.svg)](#license)

-  ### Features:

   ### Contributing:
   You can contribute by asking first for permission then work on the repo to make it even better.